Your data. Your choice.

 Best selling Synthesisers from Korg

-Few synthesizers can boast a legendary status like the original microKORG, which was first introduced in 2002 and continues to enjoy great popularity worldwide.
+Few synthesizers can boast a legendary status like the original microKORG, which was first introduced in 2002 and continues to enjoy worldwide popularity to this day.
 The combination of a powerful virtual-analog synthesis engine, an integrated vocoder, a compact form factor, and optional battery operation helped the small synthesizer achieve cult status in record time.
 With the new microKORG, KORG brings this successful concept into the present, equipping the reinterpretation of the classic with contemporary features while retaining its original core qualities.
-Despite the modernized design, the compact form factor, the easily playable mini keyboard with 37 velocity-sensitive keys, and the user-friendly operation have remained intact.
+Despite the modernized design, the compact form factor, the easy-to-play mini keyboard with 37 velocity-sensitive keys, and the simplicity remain intact.

 Build your dream synthesizer yourself with the Nu:Tekt NTS-1 Digital Kit from KORG.
 This is a unique, flexible, and easy-to-understand DIY synthesizer that can be assembled effortlessly without any soldering.
 The necessary tools are included.
 Thanks to the DIY concept, you can easily customize the synthesizer to your own preferences, giving it your personal touch.